Olsro/rockbox-mini2g-themes/README.md

 # Minim b4 by yuuiko
 Improvements made by me :
 - Use the font "Sazanami Mincho 11px" by default in menus (to show more content on screen without having to scroll)
+- The realtime volume viewer is now disabled automatically for OPUS files in order to save some precious CPU cycles.
+The iPod Mini is struggling hard with this format, but this format is very useful to encode audiobooks at very low bitrate (32 to 40kbps) but with high quality.
 - Important layout improvements on WPS :
 	- Added the playlist state (current/total)
 	- Reduced slightly the surface of album cover to show one more line of text